vmactions/base-vm/README.md

-It uses [the latest BaseVM 13.1](conf/default.release.conf) by default, you can use `release` option to use another version of BaseVM:
+It uses [the BaseVM 13.1](conf/default.release.conf) by default, you can use `release` option to use another version of BaseVM:

 ```
 ...